Olex2/Olex2Manual/Disorder/restraints_and_constraints.md

 ## Shelx Compatible Restraints

-Again, these are fully managed: for example, if you wanted to say that two bonds should be restrained to the same length, you would apply the 'SADI' restraint by selecting the two bonds in question (or the atoms that define the bond -- two atoms to define the first bond, then two atoms to define the second bond) and then type SADI (or find the corresponding command on the GUI).
+Again, these are fully managed: for example, if you wanted to say that two bonds should be restrained to the same length, you would apply the 'SADI' restraint by selecting the two bonds in question (or the atoms that define the bond -- two atoms to define the first bond, then two atoms to define the second bond) and then type `CODE SADI` (or find the corresponding command on the GUI).
 In the case when there are no bonds, but two the distances (A-C and B-C) to be restrained share an atom (C), three atoms, A,C and B can be selected to generate the similarity restraint.

 ------- ------------------------------------
 ShelX Compatible Restraints